How To Create a Follow-up Survey & Questions To Ask

 Follow-Up Survey Best Example

-Below is a simple example of a follow-up Survey created using SurveyLegend.
+Below is a simple example of a follow-up survey created using SurveyLegend.
 It uses three types of questions to keep respondents engaged (scale, image selection, and thumbs), using “Follow Up” branding at the top, and employs an appropriate background image for eye appeal.

 Follow-up survey or questionnaire